As the financial impact of the coronavirus pandemic continues to hit more Americans, helpful resources are emerging.

 What to know about possible further government assistance

-The Treasury Department on Wednesday pitched the details of President Donald Trump's $1 trillion economic stimulus proposal to Congress, representing his top priorities for phase three of the federal government’s response to the coronavirus pandemic.
+The Treasury Department on Wednesday pitched the details of President Trump's $1 trillion economic stimulus proposal to Congress, representing his top priorities for phase three of the federal government’s response to the coronavirus pandemic.

 The proposal, obtained Wednesday by ABC News, would authorize two $250 billion rounds of direct payments to individual taxpayers, with the first payment issued beginning April 6.
 Another wave of payments would be distributed to taxpayers beginning May 18.